Skip to Content

 Learn how to create healthy workplaces by improving the relationships between people at work, the work they do, and their working environment.
 You’ll develop expertise in the identification and control of occupational safety and health hazards.

-Massey’s Occupational Safety and Health major is one of only a few university qualifications in the world to include courses in ergonomics/human factors and occupational hygiene.
+Massey’s Occupational Health and Safety major is one of only a few university qualifications in the world to include courses in ergonomics/human factors and occupational hygiene.

 Your training will include decision-making, problem-solving and management skills - all highly desired by employers.
 You’ll get a variety of hands-on experiences, including participation in worksite visits.
 On completion, you’ll be prepared to facilitate, educate, and promote safety and health in the workplace.
-The Occupational Safety and Health major includes all aspects of work and health including physical and psychosocial work environments.
+The Occupational Health and Safety major includes all aspects of work and health including physical and psychosocial work environments.

 You could go on to postgraduate study, and extend your research and professional practice skills in a discipline with increasing job opportunities.

-Study the Bachelor of Health Science (Occupational Safety and Health) full-time or part-time, on-campus or by distance education.
+Study the Bachelor of Health Science (Occupational Health and Safety) full-time or part-time, on-campus or by distance education.
 You’ll also have the option to select from a wide variety of electives to suit your personal needs and interests.

 “This is the only university programme in New Zealand that prepares students for certification as an OHS professional.
 It’s also unique because it includes ergonomics - the design of workplaces and jobs that meet human needs while enhancing system performance…”